Intelligent-Automation-Centre/bluebox/README.md

 ## Hardware setup: Integration with ROS network
-The blue-box with all sensors connected to it, which can be carried on the operator's belt, and it is connected with the workstation via WiFi.
+The blue-box can be carried on the operator's belt, and it is connected with the workstation via WiFi.
 The box is connected to four muscle activity sensors (https://www.sparkfun.com/products/13723), nose digital temperature and Phedgit IMU (https://www.phidgets.com/) for head movements via shield cables, while it is connected to a Muse2 headband (https://choosemuse.com/muse-2-guided-bundle/) via Bluetooth.
 These sensors are interfaced with the Raspberry-Pi using two interface circuits and a USB Bluetooth dongle.
 ###### Figure: Hardware Setup
 ![](https://github.com/Intelligent-Automation-Centre/bluebox/blob/master/figure3_updated-page-001.jpg)
-###### Figure: PI Hat (Interface cricuit between Raspberry Pi 3 and sensors)
+###### Figure: PI Hat (Interface cricuit between Raspberry-Pi 3 and sensors)
 ![](https://github.com/Intelligent-Automation-Centre/bluebox/blob/master/Blue_pi_hat.gif)
 #### Muscle-activity sensor interface circuit
 ![](https://github.com/Intelligent-Automation-Centre/bluebox/blob/master/wiring_diagram-page-001.jpg)